EU Procedures & Regulations

 In the EU, cosmetic products are regulated by the Cosmetic Products Regulation.
 The EU regulatory authorities are assisted with scientific advice by the Scientific Committee for Consumer Safety (SCCS).
 In 2010, SCCS concluded that cyclomethicone, the silicone mixture used in personal care products, does not pose a risk to human health when used in cosmetics.
 It further concluded in 2016 that D5 in cosmetic products is safe at the reported concentrations, except for use in hairstyling aerosols and sun care spray products.

 In line with the Chemicals Strategy for Sustainability, the European Commission is in the process of revising the Cosmetic Products Regulation.
-The Commission is expected to publish its revised proposal in 2023.
 The revision of the Regulation will not have an immediate impact on silicone products.

 Silicone in Food Contact Materials